DottorBooom/Cloud-computing/README.md

 ## Virtualization

-And introduction on what is a virtualization and how it works, Why it was created and why and different approch to virtualization.
+And introduction on what is a virtualization and how it works, why it was created and different approch to virtualization.
 The first lab is introduced, where the user have to create a cloud infrastructure made by 3 (or more) VMs that work in an internal network.

 + What is and why it was made